At a Glance

-While hepatitis has many different causes, the signs and the symptoms are the same.
+Although there are many causes of hepatitis, the symptoms remain the same.
 In hepatitis, the liver is damaged and unable to function normally.
 It cannot process toxins or waste products such as bilirubin for their removal from the body.
 During the course of the disease, bilirubin and liver enzyme levels in the blood can increase.
-While tests such as bilirubin or a liver panel can tell your doctor that you have hepatitis, they will not tell her what is causing it.
+While tests such as bilirubin or a liver panel can tell a health practitioner that someone has hepatitis, they do not identify the cause.
 Antibody tests for hepatitis viruses may help determine the cause.

 How is the sample collected for testing?